zhang-informatics/CIH/README.md

 1. CIH terms extracted from literature review(LRCIH)
 2. Natural Medicine CIH terms (NMCIH)

+# Please check the codes folder for the updated files and summary

 ## File structure
 The update CIH file contains the following columns: